 Returning to Australia SS Miowera 2 April 1904

 3. Departing on a Queensland tour July – Sept 1904, then to “the far east” late September 1904, then SS Empress of India arriving Vancouver BC, March 1 1905

 Apparently returning home on the SS Moana in February 1907, an extraordinary tour of over two years.
-(Daphne Pollard and Teddie McNamara appear to still be consistently performing for Pollards in Canada until early 1907).

 4. Under the leadership of Arthur Pollard, another trip departed sometime in late 1907, arriving US on the SS Nippon Maru from Yokohama, Japan on Mar 3, 1908.

 Arrived home in Australia on RMS Makura on April 17, 1909